jtomasevic/micro-reducers/README.md

 In Redux reducers are usually implemented as function receiving state and action, and returning new state.
 This is tipically done using switch/case when we merege action result with new state.

+###!!!!!!!!
+- CURRENTLY HAVING ISSUE WITH BUILDING BUT ALL WORKING EXAMPLES WITH WORKING APPS YOU CAN FIND HERE
+- SO npm install don't work now, you can take file (for now) from repository bellow (file in folder lib)
+- PROMISS TO FIX npm install today
+###!!!!!!!!!

 Go here to learn from example: https://github.com/jtomasevic/evax/edit/master/README.md